nejatzileli/AB-Testi-ile-Bidding-Yontemlerinin-Donusum-Karsilastirilamasi/README.md

-# AB-Testi ile Bidding Yontemlerinin Donusumlerinin Karsilastirilmasi
+# Comparing Bidding Methods for Bombabomba.com using A/B Testing.

 Story: Lately, Facebook (Meta) launched a bidding system called 'MAXIMUM BIDDING' as an alternative